Presidential Broadcast Service: Radyo Pilipinas

 Radyo Pilipinas – Radyo Publiko (formerly known as Radyo ng Bayan), the flagship AM radio station of PBS-BBS, is situated at 738 kHz on the AM band in Metro Manila with a power of 50 kW, and a network of over 32 local/regional stations in the provinces.
-The station broadcasts on weekdays from 4 a.m. to 10 p.m. and weekends from 6 a.m. to 10 pm.
+The station broadcasts on weekdays from 4 a.m. to 9 p.m. and weekends from 6 a.m. to 9 pm.
 As the government's flagship radio station, it serves as a medium of development communication, a conduit between the government and the people, aiming to mobilize all sectors of society towards development and nationalism.
 Live, up-to-the-minute government news, live coverages of press conferences, as well as relevant information from different government sectors are featured here on this station.

-Radyo Pilipinas – Sports Radio (formerly known as Radyo Pilipinas Dos or RP2 Sports) is situated at 918 kHz on the AM band with a power of 50 kW.
+Sports Radio (formerly known as Radyo Pilipinas Dos or RP2 Sports) is situated at 918 kHz on the AM band with a power of 50 kW.
 The station operates daily from 5 a.m. to 8 pm.
 Sports Radio mainly airs sports talk programming and a few non-sports content such as morning simulcasts of Radyo Pilipinas and music-oriented shows every weekend.
 Since 2023, the coverage of live PBA games are also broadcast here.

-Radyo Pilipinas – Radyo Magasin (formerly known as Radyo Pilipinas Tres or RP3 Alert) is situated at 1278 kHz on the AM band with a power of 10 kW.
+Radyo Magasin (formerly known as Radyo Pilipinas Tres or RP3 Alert) is situated at 1278 kHz on the AM band with a power of 10 kW.
 The station operates daily from 5 a.m. to 7 pm.
 Radyo Magasin mainly airs general information, culture-oriented programming and music-oriented shows every weekend.
 On October 5, 2020, PBS resumed the broadcast operations of DZRM, then the latter will also serve as disaster preparedness and information dissemination station aiming for the public to be prepared for any natural calamities.

 Radyo Pilipinas World Service is the network's official external radio station broadcasting on both shortwave and internet streaming, which caters to the Overseas Filipino Workers and Filipino communities around the world.
 The station operates daily from 11:30 p.m. to noon PST (15:30–04:00 UTC).
 RP World Service main programming consists of 2–3 hours of broadcast in Filipino and English languages, and is transmitted via shortwave through the facilities of Voice of America in Tinang, Tarlac.

 The current station manager of Radyo Pilipinas is Alan Allanigue, while the current station managers of Sports Radio, Radyo Magasin and World Service are Cecille Quimlat, Marinela Tecson and Rey Sampang.